vungocastis/online-opsec/README.md

 * [AirVPN](https://airvpn.org/) - "*A VPN based on OpenVPN and operated by activists and hacktivists in defence of net neutrality, privacy and against censorship.*"

 ## Conclusion
-There are a good number of reliable tools available to the averge person for staying safe and private Online.
+There are a good number of reliable tools available to the averge person for staying safe, private and informed while Online.
 This document brings the best of them to you.

 Until this document is finished, it will be updated daily.